-That’s when she turned to MxCC and signed up for some basic classes.
+That’s when she turned to Middlesex and signed up for some basic classes.
 This convenience gave her the opportunity to find out more about herself, especially with self-directing her course schedule.
 And she particularly loved the smaller class sizes.
 She enrolled in a psychology class early on and discovered that she enjoyed learning about people and their environment.
-This then led her to focus on human services courses and discover the lasting inspiration of Professor Judith Felton.
+This then led her to focus on human services courses and discover the lasting inspiration of Judith Felton, professor emerita.

 Professor Felton assigned the students in her class to videotape themselves practicing active and reflective listening.
 After viewing Cait’s recording, Professor Felton told her, “You should be a social worker.”
 Even with this encouragement, Cait was still unsure.

-So after graduating from MxCC in 2003, Cait was still searching for her career focus and transferred to the University of Connecticut.
-She enrolled in the BGS program (bachelor of general studies with a focus in human services) and felt at home commuting to UConn’s West Hartford campus, which is smaller than the Storrs campus and more like the familiar MxCC.
+So after graduating from Middlesex in 2003, Cait was still searching for her career focus and transferred to the University of Connecticut.
+She enrolled in the BGS program (bachelor of general studies with a focus in human services) and felt at home commuting to UConn’s West Hartford campus, which is smaller than the Storrs campus and more like the familiar Middlesex campus in Middletown.

-Currently, she is a dialysis social worker at the VA but is trained as a psychotherapist and soon hopes to transition into private practice.
-Every Friday in Middletown, she is available for consultation, specializing in trauma work, anxiety and depression, as well as ADHD and bipolar conditions.
+She worked as a dialysis social worker at the VA for several years, but as a trained psychotherapist, Cait transitioned into private practice in 2016.
+Her company, Wellness Within, LLC, is based in Middlesex County.
+She is available for consultation, specializing in trauma work, anxiety and depression, as well as ADHD and bipolar conditions.
 Her approach with clients is from a strengths perspective, as she believes people are inherently resilient and already have a variety of tools in their personal toolbox.

-Today, Cait fondly recalls the comfortable setting while studying at MxCC and is grateful to the supportive nature of her MxCC professors.
+Today, Cait fondly recalls the comfortable setting while studying at Middlesex and is grateful to the supportive nature of her former professors.
 Read more about Cait here.